ttmakin/gobo-caps/README.md

 * Latin-1 Supplement
 * Latin Extended-A

-and partial support of
+and basic support of

-* Latin Extended-B
-* Spacing Modifier Letters
 * Greek and Coptic
 * Cyrillic
-* Latin Extended Additional
-* General Punctuation
-* Currency Symbols
-* Miscellaneous Symbols

-In addition to standard Unicode glyphs Gobo Caps contains a full set of double letter ligatures for lower case basic latin letters and a context-sensitive barred / barless I.
+In addition to standard Unicode glyphs Gobo Caps contains a full set of double letter ligatures for lower case basic Latin letters and a context-sensitive barred / barless I.

 ## Installing